lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab10.md

 	function from `math.h`) of their current XP to their current XP, and then rounding the result to the nearest integer (`round` function from `math.h`).
 	The loser's XP increases by multiplying their current XP by 1.5.
+This should also be rounded to the nearest integer.
-* If the loser's HP goes to 0 (or smaller), add "(deceased)" to their name.
+* If the loser's HP goes to 0 (or less), add "(deceased)" to their name.

 ### Program specification